Environmental Protection Agency (EPA).

 EPA identified one category where additional data are required to evaluate toxic-weighted pollutant discharges.
-EPA will initiate a preliminary category review for the cellulosic products segment of the Plastics Molding and Forming (part 463) industrial category.
+EPA will initiate a preliminary category review for the cellulosic products Start Printed Page 66293segment of the Plastics Molding and Forming (part 463) industrial category.

 Although EPA identified only one industrial category for preliminary category review in the 2010 annual review, EPA also identified that estimated toxic-weighted pollutant discharges of lead from the Pulp, Paper, and Paperboard (part 430) industrial category need further investigation.
 EPA intends to continue reviewing the Pulp, Paper and Paperboard industry during the 2011 annual review.